olesar/UD_MidRussian/Guidelines.md

 ### Analytical forms

 The analytical forms are annotated as two (or more) tokens cross-linked at the morphological (cf. OldRus) and syntactic (UD) level.
-All tokens are labeled `analyt` (UD: Analyt=Yes), the grammatical features are labeled on the token in which the category is expressed:
+All tokens are tagged `analyt` (UD: `Analyt=Yes`), the grammatical features are labeled on the token in which the category is expressed:

 (1)
 \[RNC-MidRus\]